AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ios.md

 	The file is created and saved in your Windows user directory, typically under `AppData\Local\Autodesk\Stingray\engine\ios\<configuration>`.

-Once the *.ipa* file for the engine is available, the **Deployer** panel is updated to show all of the options you can set when you deploy a full standalone build of your game.
+Once the *.ipa* file for the engine is available, the **Deployer** panel shows all of the options you can set when you deploy a full standalone build of your game.
 See [Deploy the project for iOS] below.

 ## Step 3.
 Connect the editor to the device